merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 ## Assets

-Nitro's main feature is asset concatenation for CSS and JavaScript files.
-If changed, the files will be updated on every request, therefore you'll always get the latest version.
+One of Nitro's main feature is asset concatenation for CSS and JavaScript files.
+If changed, the files will be updated on every change, therefore you'll always get the latest version.

 ### Assets Configuration